 This course provides operating theory and experience in the operation, diagnosis, and repair of Kettering, Electronic, and distributorless (DIS) ignition systems.
-It covers basic oscilloscope operation and is the basis for engine computer and emission control systems.
-This course is the first of a 3-course series.
+Students learn basic oscilloscope operation and the basis for engine computer and emission control systems.

-Prerequisite: AUTO 20, or passing ASE Electrical System Test, or I year trade experience in engine tune-up, or completion of 600 hours advanced ROP automotive technology course Associate Degree Applicable
+Prerequisite: AUTO 20, or passing ASE Electrical System Test, or 1 year trade experience in engine tune-up, or completion of 600 hours advanced ROP automotive technology course Associate Degree Applicable